Dave Treen: States' Rights party chair and presidential elector candidate in 1960

 In the 1960 U.S. presidential election, Treen ran as an elector for the States' Rights Party, which supported Virginia U.S. Senator Harry F. Byrd, Sr., a segregationist Democrat, over the two mainstream candidates, Democrat John F. Kennedy and Republican Richard Nixon.
 He also served as the chairman of the party's state central committee.
 Along with Treen, States' Rights electors from Louisiana included hard-line segregationists Leander Perez and Willie Rainach.
 Treen warned at a rally that "Reconstruction of the South is far from being over" and that "the Democratic and Republican parties would reduce the laboring man to mere tools in a socialistic state."

-Ultimately, Kennedy won the election in Louisiana; the States' Rights ticket received 21 percent of the popular vote in Louisiana.
+Ultimately, Kennedy won the election in Louisiana; the States' Rights ticket received 21 percent of the popular vote in the state.
 But after the result was in, Treen called for the Louisiana Legislature to refuse to accept Kennedy's electors and instead send those of the States' Rights Party, unpledged, to the Electoral College, saying there was no requirement that the legislature respect the popular vote.
 The legislature did not go along with Treen's idea.

 Treen emphasized in 1961 that his states' rights group was not affiliated with the National States' Rights Party, a group that he said was "a disgrace to the term 'states rights.'"
 However, Treen would later leave the Louisiana States' Rights Party because he perceived the party to be anti-Semitic.

 1962, 1964, and 1968 U.S. House elections

 In 1962 Treen joined the central committee of the Louisiana Republican Party.
 Encouraged by friends, Treen launched a campaign for the U.S. House of Representatives to serve Louisiana's 2nd congressional district, based in New Orleans, against incumbent Democrat Hale Boggs.
 Treen raised $11,000 for his 1962 campaign and lost the election, receiving only about a third of total votes.

 In 1964, Treen again challenged Boggs.
 In a year when Republican presidential candidate Barry Goldwater won the majority of statewide votes in Louisiana, Treen received 62,881 votes (45 percent) to Boggs' 77,009 (55 percent).

 Treen ran again in 1968 in his third and final campaign against Boggs, who was then the House majority whip; Boggs won with 81,537 votes (51 percent) to Treen's 77,633 (49 percent).
-Following the 1970 United States Census, Louisiana's 2nd congressional district was reapportioned to exclude parts of Jefferson Parish with strong Republican support, including Treen's residence.
+Following the 1970 United States census, Louisiana's 2nd congressional district was reapportioned to exclude parts of Jefferson Parish with strong Republican support, including Treen's residence.